Matt Wallner Player Props: Twins vs. Royals

 Royals Pitching Rankings

-- The eight strikeouts per nine innings put together by the Royals pitching staff ranks 27th in the league.
+- The pitching staff for the Royals has a collective 8.1 K/9, the fifth-worst in MLB.

-- The Royals' 5.21 team ERA ranks 28th across all league pitching staffs.
+- The Royals have a 5.19 team ERA that ranks 28th among all MLB pitching staffs.

-- The righty last appeared on Saturday against the New York Yankees, when he tossed six innings, allowing two earned runs while giving up five hits.
+- The right-hander last appeared on Sunday against the New York Yankees, when he went five innings, allowing five earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.